prob140/textbook/_chapters/Chapter_10/03_Long_Run_Behavior.md

 \pi(j) = \sum_{k \in S} \pi(k)P(k, j)
 $$

-These are called the *balance equations*.
+These are called the balance equations.

 In matrix notation, if you think of $\pi$ as a row vector, these equations become